KoblizekXD/JCord-api/README.md

 # JCord API
-JCord APIis a set of tools to make a development of JCord easier, it is not really recommended to use it without JCord,
-but it is certainly possible.
+JCord API is a set of tools to make a development of JCord easier, it is not really recommended to use it without JCord, but it is certainly possible.

 ## Installation
 API is automatically installed with JCord, but you can also install it separately.